 The analyzer's electronic systems will operate with any of the specified power regimes.
 As long as system is connected to 100-120 VAC or 220-240 VAC at either 50 or 60 Hz it will turn on and after about 30 seconds show a front panel display.
-Internally, the status LEDs located Mainboard (Figure 5-11) should turn on as soon as the power is supplied.
+Internally, the status LEDs located on the Mainboard should turn on as soon as the power is supplied.
 If not, look into the following possible causes and possible solutions: